arangodb/docs/3.8/graphs-custom-pregel.md

 returns the whole dict but with updated subdict.

-`attrib-ref-or` is similar to `attrib-ref` except that it returns `default` if the key was not present.
+`attrib-ref-or` is similar to `attrib-ref` except that it returns `default` if the key was not present. `attrib-ref-or-fail` returns an error instead.

 ```js
 > ["attrib-ref", {"foo": "bar"}, "foo"]